GeoffWilliams/puppet_agent_ld_library_path/README.md

 This module addresses [PA-437](https://tickets.puppetlabs.com/browse/PA-437).
 When this issue is addressed in-product, you should reset your systems to their original states by removing this module from your Puppet Masters.

 ## Usage
+Probably the simplest way to use this module is to create a classification group matching all nodes and then include the `puppet_agent_ld_library_path` class.
+When the module is no longer needed, remove the classification group, and then optionally the module.

+Alternatively, the following code snipits can be added to your roles and profiles as required.

 ### Install wrapper scripts into /usr/local/bin
 ```puppet